cloudwalk/op-stack-devnet/three-node-using-docker.md

-## 3. Configure the infrastructure
+## Step 3.
+Configure the infrastructure

 1. Head over to the [docker/prerequisite](./docker/prerequisite) directory of this repository:
     ```bash